RedHat-UX/red-hat-design-system/elements/rh-tile/docs/10-style.md

 ## Interaction states

 Interaction states are visual representations used to communicate the status of an element or pattern.
 The interaction states of a default link tile are the same for a compact link tile as long as they use the same heading color.
+A selectable tile does not have an underlined heading to avoid users thinking it contains a link.

 ### Hover